Venetia Stanley: Life

 It may be during this period that her behaviour caused the gossip later reported as fact by the antiquary John Aubrey, who claimed that she was the "concubine" of either the courtier Sir Edmund Wylde or Richard Sackville, Earl of Dorset, the latter of whom, Aubrey said, had children by her and settled upon her an annuity of £500 per annum.
-However Wylde had died in 1620, before the reports of Digby’s death, and Dorset’s will makes no reference to any children by Venetia, even as twentieth-century biographers refer to their child as fact.
-Yet John Aubrey’s view of her is the one that has prevailed, such as his report that Digby was supposed to have replied to concerns over Venetia's virtue with the comment that "A handsome lusty man that was discreet might make a virtuous wife out of a brothel-house."
+However Wylde had died in 1620, before the reports of Digby’s death, and Dorset’s will makes no reference to any children by Stanley, even as twentieth-century biographers refer to their child as fact.
+Yet John Aubrey’s view of her is the one that has prevailed, such as his report that Digby was supposed to have replied to concerns over Stanley's virtue with the comment that "A handsome lusty man that was discreet might make a virtuous wife out of a brothel-house."

-Venetia also had an important relationship with Richard Sackville's younger brother Edward Sackville, who fought a notable duel over her, yet seems to have remained friends with both her and Kenelm Digby after their marriage.
-A.D.
-Hope's lengthy epistolary poem "Edward Sackville to Venetia Digby" imagines Edward's love for Venetia as an exemplar of what the novelist and literary critic Kerry Greenwood calls, "unrequitable love at its most piercing".
-The poem opens with Edward addressing the married Venetia: "First, last and always dearest, closest, best,/Source of my travail and my rest,/The letter which I shall not send, I write/To cheer my more than arctic night".
-Edward Sackville appears as "Mardonius" in Kenelm Digby's fictionalized account of his and Venetia's marriage.
+Stanley also had an important relationship with Richard Sackville's younger brother Edward Sackville, who allegedly fought a notable duel over her, yet seems to have remained friends with both her and Kenelm Digby after their marriage.

-Digby’s return did not immediately mend the breach caused (on Venetia’s side) by Digby’s lack of communication, and (on Digby’s), by rumours of Dorset’s supposed pursuit of Venetia.
-It was only in 1624, when Digby was attached to the delegation to France, to make arrangements for the soon-to-be King Charles I of England to Henrietta Maria to marry, that Venetia sold her jewellery for Digby to use as living expenses, and Digby understood the depth of her feeling for him.
+Digby’s return did not immediately mend the breach caused (on Stanley's side) by Digby’s lack of communication, and (on Digby’s), by rumours of Dorset’s supposed pursuit of Stanley.
+It was only in 1624, when Digby was attached to the delegation to France, to make arrangements for the soon-to-be King Charles I of England to marry Henrietta Maria, that Stanley sold her jewellery for Digby to use as living expenses, and Digby understood the depth of her feeling for him.